Anthropology

 ANTH1017V007Points

-0 ptsThis course presents students with crucial theories of society, paying particular attention at the outset to classic social theory of the early 20th century.
+Noni StephensonThis course presents students with crucial theories of society, paying particular attention at the outset to classic social theory of the early 20th century.
 It traces a trajectory of writings essential for an understanding of the social: from Saussure, Durkheim, Mauss, Weber, and Marx, on to the structuralist ethnographic elaboration of Claude Levi-Strauss and the historiographic reflections on modernity of Michel Foucault.
-We revisit periodically, writings from Franz Boas, founder of anthropology in the United States (and of Anthropology at Columbia), for a sense of origins, an early anthropological critique of racism and cultural chauvinism, and a prescient denunciation of fascism.
+We revisit periodically, reflections by Franz Boas, founder of anthropology in the United States (and of Anthropology at Columbia), for a sense of origins, an early anthropological critique of racism and cultural chauvinism, and a prescient denunciation of fascism.
 We turn as well, also with ever-renewed interest in these times, to the expansive critical thought of W. E. B. Du Bois.
 We conclude with Kathleen Stewart’s A Space on the Side of the Road--an ethnography of late-twentieth-century Appalachia and the haunted remains of coal-mining country--with its depictions of an uncanny otherness within dominant American narratives.

 Course Number